iziplatform/iziplatform/Gitiquette.md

     recycling-app-frontend<br/>
     poverty-awareness-functions<br/>

+## Branching naming conventions
+  - Use separators such as hyphen (-) or slash (/) to improve readability.
+Try to maintain consitency (choose one or another)
+  - Using categories in branch names are very welcome.
+Some categories could be: hotfix, bugfix, feature, test, etc. Examples:
+    - ```hotfix-frontend-landingpage```
+    - ```feature-new-readme```

 ## Commit messages are recommended to following the following similar to PRs:
    [FEAT]     : Introducing a new features.<br/>